sisby-folk/switchy/README.md

 ## Compatibility

-> Note: If Switchy crashes your 1.20 modpack in singleplayer, set `fastSingleplayerReconnect` to `false` in `config/switchy.toml`
+> Note: If Switchy crashes your 1.20 modpack, set `fastSingleplayerReconnect` to `false` in `config/switchy.toml`

-Switchy components are data-driven and based on where data is stored in the player save:
+For compatibility with new mods, components are defined like so:

 ```json5
 // data/minecraft/switchy_components/inventory/ender_chest.json (minecraft:inventory/ender_chest)